The Security Risks of NTLM: Proceed with Caution

 Issues and Vulnerabilities

 Now for the really interesting stuff.
-Say you are a very responsible admin: You make sure all systems are patched.
+You are a very responsible admin: You make sure all systems are patched.
 You have some network and endpoint protection solutions.
-And of course you’ve disabled LM and NTLMv1 completely, allowing only the safer NTLMv2.
+And of course, you’ve disabled LM and NTLMv1 completely, allowing only the safer NTLMv2.

 Here are the issues.

 All NTLM versions use a relatively weak cryptographic scheme.
-While I agree none of the weaknesses are deal breakers, they do make it relatively easier to crack hashes and achieve plaintext passwords.
-First, hash is based on MD4, which is relatively weak.
+While I agree weak cryptography may not be a deal-breaker depending on your network architecture and application requirements, it is somewhat easier to crack hashes and achieve plaintext passwords, for three reasons: First, the hash is based on MD4, which is relatively weak.
 Second, even though the hash is salted before it is sent over the wire, it is saved unsalted in a machine’s memory.
-But, the worst issue is that in order to authenticate to a machine, a user must respond to a challenge from the target, which exposes the password to offline cracking.
-Just to illustrate how severe this issue is, it was recently published that all passwords with 8 characters can be cracked in less than a day with almost standard hardware.
+Third and worst is that in order to authenticate to a machine, a user must respond to a challenge from the target, which exposes the password to offline cracking.
+To illustrate how severe this issue is, it was recently published that all passwords with 8 characters can be cracked in less than a day with fairly standard hardware.

 No Mutual Authentication

-Unlike Kerberos, when a client authenticates to a server using NTLM, it cannot validate the identity of the server.
+Unlike Kerberos, when a client authenticates to an active directory server using NTLM, it cannot validate the identity of the server.
 This means that a malicious actor with man-in-the-middle capabilities could send the client fake/malicious data while impersonating the server.

 All these are just appetizers before the main course.
 The most critical issue with NTLM is that it does not commonly provide mutual authentication.
 And while this is an issue by itself, it leads to the more severe issue of NTLM being susceptible to replay and man-in-the-middle attacks.
 This can happen whenever a user authenticates to a server via NTLM.
-If you can hijack the connection (with a physical intrusion or a compromised machine) and you simply relay the creds, then you can do whatever you want with any server in the network using the user’s credentials.
-Basically, the attack vector of relaying NTLM creds has been around from 2001 and is still very much exploitable.
+If you can hijack the connection (with a physical intrusion or a compromised machine) and you simply relay the credentials.
+Then you can do whatever you want with any server in the network using the compromised credentials.
+So the attack vector of relaying NTLM credentials has been around since 2001 and is still very much exploitable.

-One mitigation is to force SMB signing on all machines.
+One mitigation is to force Service Message Block (SMB) signing on all machines.
 But this configuration can be hard to enforce throughout the network, and it only partially solves the problem as NTLM over HTTP is still exploitable.
 One of the mitigations that Microsoft lists against these vulnerabilities is to simply keep the network secure, stating that these vulnerabilities are exploitable only when the network already has a major breach.
 With today’s “assume breach” mentality, this is not satisfactory by itself.

-Last year, Preempt alerted Microsoft to LDAP and RDP Relay vulnerabilities in NTLM, some of which failed to defend against credential forwarding.
-Microsoft acknowledged the issue – a video overview of the issues are here, and further reading can be found here.
+Last year, an engineer at Preempt alerted Microsoft to LDAP and RDP Relay vulnerabilities in NTLM, some of which failed to defend against credential forwarding.
+Microsoft acknowledged the issue – a video overview of the issues is here, and further reading can be found on CVE-2017-8563 here.

-In a later blog, I will discuss all the reasons why removing NTLM is so difficult and how you could use User Entity and Behavior Analysis (UEBA) solutions to analyze and determine who uses NTLM, assess the risk in your network, and reduce the NTLM attack surface significantly.
+In a later blog, I will discuss all the reasons why removing NTLM is so difficult and how you could use User Behavior Analysis (UBA) solutions to analyze and determine who uses NTLM, assess the risk in your network, and reduce the NTLM attack surface significantly.

 Posted by Yaron Zinar on October 18, 2018 10:50 AM